No drone zones

-Parks Canada limits the use of all aircraft, including both recreational and non-recreational drones in our national parks.
-However, a park superintendent may allow their use in some cases.
+National parks do not permit the use of recreational drones within park boundaries.
+A park superintendent may allow the use of non-recreational drones in some cases.
 If you want to fly a drone in a national park, contact Parks Canada first and also read about the use of drones at Parks Canada places.

 Flying your drone across international borders is not allowed.
 Rules for drones are not the same in all countries.
 Therefore, an approval to operate in Canada is not valid in any other country.
 Always check a country’s aviation regulations before you fly in that country.